Kitty Kielland: Jæren

 In 1876, Kielland visited Jæren in southern Norway.
 Kielland's former teacher Hans Gude had visited Jæren in 1869 and 1872 and upon his return had suggested to her that she should travel there and paint it.

 Kielland prepared studies while she was in Jæren and later used these to paint the characteristically flat landscape when she returned to Munich, making her the first artist to do so.
 Her painting of Jæren shows a realistic depiction of the landscape, but with unifying atmospheric effects.
 Kielland returned to Jæren regularly during the summers, and so the monotonous landscape and peat bogs of the area became one of her favorite motifs.
 Kielland said she was so interested in the area around Jæren because of "the grandeur of the landscape and the wealth of poverty".
 The skill with which the landscape was executed marks her as one of Gude's most outstanding students.

 Paris

-In 1879, Kielland moved to Paris, where she shared a studio with fellow Norwegian Harriet Backer from 1880-88.
+In 1879, Kielland moved to Paris, where she shared a studio with fellow Norwegian painter Harriet Backer from 1880-88.
 In Paris, she exhibited her paintings for the first time.
 Kielland was briefly a pupil of the landscape painter Léon Germain Pelouse who lived in nearby Cernay-la-Ville.
 She left Paris in 1889.
 A portrait of her painted by Anna Ancher shortly before her departure can be found in Anchers Hus.